SkivHisink/MiniFlow/README.md

-Below is an example of a README.md written in English for the MiniFlow repository.
-You can adjust details (such as installation instructions, usage examples, and license type) as needed:

----

 # MiniFlow

 MiniFlow is a lightweight C++ library for creating neural networks.
 It is inspired by the simplicity and design of the Python [MiniFlow library](https://github.com/karpathy/miniflow) and adapts its core concepts to C++.
 The goal of MiniFlow is to provide an intuitive, modular framework that makes it easy to experiment with neural network architectures and training routines in C++.